top of page

 Dough

-1. Let the dough sit out on your counter our of the the container for 20-30 minutes.
-Shape it into a circle gently to start the pizza shape.
-No flour is needed yet.
-After this pre heat your oven to 500F or if using a pizza oven around 850F.
+1. Let the dough rest on your counter, out of the container, for about 20–30 minutes.
+Gently shape it into a circle to get started—no flour needed yet.
+After that, preheat your oven to 500°F, or about 850°F if you’re using a pizza oven.

 IMG_5831.jpg